dotnet/designs/accepted/2023/feature-switch-attributes.md

 ### Terminology

 We'll use the following terms to describe specific bits of functionality related to feature switches:
-- Feature switch property: the IL property whose value indicates whether a feature is enabled/supported
-  - For example: `RuntimeFeature.IsDynamicCodeSupported`
 - Feature switch name: the string that identifies a feature in `RuntimeHostConfigurationOption` and AppContext
   - For example: `"System.Runtime.CompilerServices.RuntimeFeature.IsDynamicCodeSupported"`
 - Feature attribute: an attribute associated with a feature, used to annotate code that is directly related to the feature.
   - For example: `RequiresDynamicCodeAttribute`
+- Feature check property: the IL property whose value indicates whether a feature is enabled/supported
+  - For example: `RuntimeFeature.IsDynamicCodeSupported`
 - Feature guard property: an IL property whose value _depends_ on a feature being enabled, but isn't necessarily _defined_ by the availability of that feature.
   - For example: `RuntimeFeature.IsDynamicCodeCompiled` depends on `IsDynamicCodeSupported`.
 It should return `false` when `IsDynamicCodeSupported` returns `false`, but it may return `false` even if `IsDynamicCodeSupported` is `true`.

-We'll say that a "feature switch property" is also necessarily a "feature guard property" for its defining feature, but not all "feature guard properties" are "feature switch properties".
+We'll say that a "feature check property" is also necessarily a "feature guard property" for its defining feature, but not all "feature guard properties" are "feature switch properties".

-A "feature switch property" may also be a "feature guard property" for a feature _other than_ the defining feature.
-For example, we introduced the feature switch property `StartupHookProvider.IsSupported`, which is defined by the feature switch named `"System.StartupHookProvider.IsSupported"`, but additionally serves as a guard for code in the implementation that has `RequiresUnreferencedCodeAttribute`.
+A "feature check property" may also be a "feature guard property" for a feature _other than_ the defining feature.
+For example, we introduced the feature check property `StartupHookProvider.IsSupported`, which is defined by the feature switch named `"System.StartupHookProvider.IsSupported"`, but additionally serves as a guard for code in the implementation that has `RequiresUnreferencedCodeAttribute`.
 Startup hook support is disabled whenever we trim out unreferenced code, but may also be disabled independently by the feature switch.

 Similarly, one could imagine introducing a feature switch for `IsDynamicCodeCompiled`.